 Manish I. Shah, MD, MS

-Dr. Shah is passionate about improving pediatric prehospital and hospital-based emergency care on local, statewide and national levels through advocacy, education, and research.
+Dr. Shah has dedicated his career to improving pediatric prehospital and hospital-based emergency care on local, statewide and national levels through advocacy, education, and research.

 Shah MI, Ostermayer DG, Browne LR, Studnek JR, Carey JM, Stanford C, Fumo N, Lerner EB.
 Multicenter Evaluation of Prehospital Seizure Management in Children.
 Prehospital Emergency Care 2020; In Press.